 - No payment is due to New Student Programs.
 The New Student Fee will be included in your Spring tuition bill.

 NOTE regarding spring billing: Please review the Late Registration Billing and Payment Policy from the Cashier’s Office website.

 New Student Orientation is mandatory for all incoming students.
-Only those students who have been accepted and paid their advanced enrollment deposit ($200.00) can register for Orientation.
-Registration will be available soon, and all students who have paid their deposit will receive an email inviting them to register for Orientation.
+Only those students who have been accepted and paid their advanced enrollment deposit ($300.00) can register for Orientation.
+Registration is now open, and all students who have paid their deposit will receive an email inviting them to register for Orientation.

 To register for Orientation:

 - Click on the “Register for Orientation” link under the “My To-Do List” section on the Dashboard.

 - Read the instructions and select the Spring Orientation session (January 4).
 Note: This will be the only the session available to you.

 - Contact New Student Programs at 919.515.1234 immediately if you have a conflict with attending Orientation.

 - After paying your Enrollment Deposit, please allow two days for processing before attempting to register for Spring Orientation.